yyd106/crust-wiki-1/docs/build-integration-nft-data.md

 2. The term "NFT files" is used to mean the multimedia files of NFT assets in this article.

 ## 2. Process overview
-The NFT trading platform serves the storage needs of NFT files by integrating Crust and IPFS.
+The NFT exchange serves the storage needs of NFT files by integrating Crust and IPFS.
 The entire solution can be divided into four steps:
 1. Import NFT files into IPFS;

 2. Store and distribute NFT files through Crust Network;

 3. Monitor the storage status of NFT files in Crust Network.

-4. Users access NFT files in the NFT trading platform.
+4. Users access NFT files in the NFT exchange.

 ## 3. Detailed process
 ### 3.1 Import NFT files into IPFS